howtographql/howtographql/content/backend/graphql-scala/3-handling_arguments.md

       resolve = c => c.ctx.dao.getLink(c.arg(Id))
 )
 ```
+Similar chage you can make for `links` field too.

-Now we're able to fetch for single Link, or even a list of chosen links.
+Now, we have exposed few field.
+We're able to fetch for single Link, or even a list of chosen links.

 <Instruction>

 Open the graphiql console in the browser and execute following query:

 ```graphql